FrontendMatter/material-design-kit/README.md

 - [Header layout within drawer](http://mdk-demo.themekit.io/header-layout-drawer.html) - Positions a header and other content within a drawer
 - [Header layout within drawer with transform effects](http://mdk-demo.themekit.io/header-layout-drawer-transform-fx.html) - Positions a header and other content within a drawer and use transform effects on header elements based on scroll position
 - [Header with parallax and blend background effects](http://mdk-demo.themekit.io/header-parallax-blend.html)

-## Compatibility

-- Supports ES5-compliant browsers (IE9+)
-- Compatible with projects using (or not using) jQuery, Bootstrap and MDL

 ## Installation